Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Unrelated to those thoughts of Yuu’s, Sera smiled innocently, stuck her body close to him, and whispered…

-「To increase the odds… let’s do it one more time.」
+"To increase the odds… let’s do it one more time."

-「Hold on a sec.
+"Hold on a sec.
 You did it twice, didn’t you, Sera?
-I’ve only done it once, you know?」
+I’ve only done it once, you know?"

-「Isn’t it fine?
-I’ll be parting with Yuu tonight, you know?」
+"Isn’t it fine?
+I’ll be parting with Yuu tonight, you know?"

-「But… If we go at it fairly, now is my turn, and yours is after that, Sera.」
+"But… If we go at it fairly, now is my turn, and yours is after that, Sera."

 When it came to having sex with Yuu, neither Elena nor Sera would compromise.